Club Smith: History

-As Club Smith’s presence has grown they have continued to support leading acts such as the Sunshine Underground, Mystery Jets, The Pigeon Detectives and Two Door Cinema Club and have played venues all over the UK and as far away as Berlin in addition to playing the 2010 Reading and Leeds Festivals.
-In 2010 they released their first two EPs, The Loss and The Process.
-In 2011 the band are released their debut single "No Friend of Mine" and "Young Defeatists" as a double A side through Front Wall Records.
-The official release date is 6 June 2011.
+As Club Smith’s presence grew they supported leading acts such as the Sunshine Underground, Mystery Jets, The Pigeon Detectives and Two Door Cinema Club (all of whom The Hair previously toured with) and played venues all over the UK and as far away as Berlin in addition to playing the 2010 Reading and Leeds Festivals.
+In 2010, they released their first two EPs, The Loss and The Process.
+In 2011, the band released their first single under the Club Smith moniker, "No Friend of Mine" and "Young Defeatists" as a double A-side through Front Wall Records.

 This was followed by a second single released in November 2011, "Call to Harm" through All Sorted Records.
-Both singles were picked up in national press such as the Independent and Music Week, with Radio DJs Steve Lamacq (6music), John Kennedy (XFM) and Tom Robinson (6music) playing the singles and XFM placing "Call to Harm" on the Evening playlist during November 2011.
+Both singles were picked up in national press such as the Independent and Music Week, with Radio DJs Steve Lamacq (6music), John Kennedy (XFM) and Tom Robinson (6music) playing the singles and XFM placing "Call to Harm" on the Evening playlist during that month.

-In late 2011, Club Smith went into the studio with record producers Will Jackson and James Kenosha to record their debut album.
+In late 2011, Club Smith went into the studio with record producers Will Jackson and James Kenosha to record their second overall album (and first as Club Smith).

 During early 2012, Club Smith were selected by Kaiser Chiefs as tour support for seven shows where the band enjoyed a warm reception, selling over 900 tour CDs from the merchandise stand.
 This led to a distribution deal with Tri-tone and PIASUK distribution which was signed as a partnership with All Sorted !?!
 Records.
 The band and label formed and imprint "ASR" to release the debut Club Smith album.
-During the tour with Kaiser Chiefs, Club Smith picked up positive reviews from press such as The Fly, Record of the Day, Artrocker and music blog Music Broke My Bones.
+During the tour with Kaiser Chiefs, Club Smith picked up positive reviews from press such as The Fly, Record of the Day, Artrocker and the music blog Music Broke My Bones.

-On 17 August 2012, Club Smith announced they would release their debut album Appetite for Chivalry through ASR / Tri-tone (Distributed UK-wide by PIAS Entertainment Group) on 12 November 2012.
-A limited edition format of the album was released on the band website on the same day.
+On 17 August 2012, Club Smith announced they would release their breakout album Appetite for Chivalry through ASR / Tri-tone (Distributed UK-wide by PIAS Entertainment Group) on 12 November 2012.
+A limited edition format of the album was released on the band's website on the same day.

-In January 2013, it was announced that Vijay Mistry would join Kaiser Chiefs as their new drummer.
+In January 2013, it was announced that Vijay Mistry would join Kaiser Chiefs as their new drummer, replacing the recently-departed Nick Hodgson.
 The band confirmed this on their website, with further detail of how the move would affect the future of the band in an interview with Counterfeit Magazine.

 In July 2013, Club Smith announced they had signed to Sentric Music in a co-publishing deal with Strictly Confidential, the Brussels-based publishing arm of PIAS Group.

+In 2016, the band announced on their Facebook page that they would play one last gig at The Sunshine Underground's last show as "The Hair" with a one-off reunion with Mistry, and disbanded following the gig.